GetDKAN/dkan/modules/json_form_widget/README.md

 # JSON Form Widget

-This module provides a versatile way to create Drupal form elements, and by extension, a functional and submittable Drupal webform from a JSON file.
-For the purpose of DKAN, this allows for schema adherent data to be submitted and saved to the database without the need to create a seperate, new Drupal webform any time new schema is introduced.
+This module provides a versatile way to create Drupal form elements, and by extension, a functional and submittable Drupal form from a JSON file.
+For the purpose of DKAN, this allows for schema adherent data to be submitted and saved to the database without the need to create a seperate, new Drupal form any time new schema is introduced.

 Using a combination of "router", "helper", and "handler" classes, as well as some extensions on Drupal core elements, it first determines the schema to build the form from the URL paramater in the route (EX: ?schema=dataset or ?schema=data-dictionary) and then builds the form according to the retrieved schema and any schema user interface options if supplied (see SchemaUiHandler.php and it's contained methods for more information about UI options).